thePlatform/thePlatform-video-manager/README.md

 ## = mpx Account Options =
 * mpx Username - The mpx username to use for all of the plugin capabilities
 * mpx Password - The password for the entered mpx username
-* mpx Region - The region for the mpx account
 * mpx Account - The mpx account to upload and retrieve media from

 ## = Embedding Preferences =